fplab/ui-for-pl/src/programming-assistants.rst

 Another Program Repair tool, SemFix is an automated program repair method based on symbolic execution, constraint solving and program synthesis.
 It utilizes statistical fault localization in order to identify and rank lines of code based on their suspiciousness, determines the correct specifications of buggy statements using a method similar to angelic debugging and finally uses program synthesis to correct the statement :cite:`nguyen2013semfix`.

 To evaluate the tool, a buggy test set of 50 was used with a total of 90 bugs.
 The performance and speed of SemFix was also compared to those of GenProg, a competing automatic debugging tool.
 SemFix proved to be more successful and faster with the average speed repair speed being 100 ms. Although SemFix outperformed GenProg, it was still only able to debug 48 of the 90 bugs successfully (GenProg was only able to debug 16 of the 90) which seems problematic.
 However, the SemFix team clearly addresses this and explains the drawbacks of the tool.
-More details can be found `here <https://www.comp.nus.edu.sg/~abhik/pdf/ICSE13-SEMFIX.pdf>`_.
+More details can be found in the paper :cite:`nguyen2013semfix`.

 Interactive Proof Assistants
 ============================